Updated October 2021

 Please also note that the footway on Esplanade Road remains closed as a precautionary measure following further isolated movement of a small part of the failed section of the retaining wall.
 This followed a period of exceptionally heavy rainfall earlier in the summer.

-We would like to thank residents and businesses again for their continued patience during this complex engineering project and will continue to ensure both they and the wider local community are kept up to date with the latest developments.
+We would like to thank everyone again for their continued patience during this complex engineering project.
+We will continue to ensure both the local and wider community are kept up to date with the latest developments.

 If in the meantime you have any concerns, please do not hesitate to email firstname.lastname@example.org or in an emergency please call Island Roads on 01983 822440.